Characters in this blog:

 Anyone who knows me well will tell you that I have a Bob Dylan affliction.
 I believe that he is pure magic.
 And while I cannot pick a favorite song, this one strikes a particular note for me.

 This little valley is where I come from.
-I know that not everyone holds where they grew up so close to their heart, but this place is different.
-At least it is for me.
+It is a place that refills the soul– at least it is for me.